Frame analysis: For social movements

-Snow and Benford (1986) propose that once proper frames are constructed as described above, large-scale changes in society such as those necessary for social movement can be achieved through frame alignment.

 For political thought

 Frame analysis for political thought has been dominated by two popular cognitive scientists: George Lakoff, nurturant parent governance; and Frank Luntz, strict father governance.

 Content analysis in framing

 The deductive frame analysis pre-defines frames and then looks for them in the news to see which stories fit into the definitions.
 The inductive frame analysis requires that a story is analyzed first.
 The researcher looks for possible frames that have been loosely defined.